Perturbative diagonalization for time-dependent strong interactions: Multi-level effects

-where $\Omega_{\pm}(n_{b}) = \langle n_{b}|\hat{\Omega}_{\pm}[\hat{n}_{b}]|n_{b}\rangle$ denotes the number-dependent sum and difference frequencies \cite{Supplement} for the system of coupled oscillators.
-Several observations are in order. (i) The expression for the shift in Eq.~(\ref{eqn:FirstOrderDispersiveShift}) involves eight terms as compared to the four terms in Eq.~(\ref{eqn:QubitDispersiveShift}) for the two-level qubit case; this is because each state $|n_{b}\rangle$ is coupled to neighboring states $|n_{b} \pm 1\rangle$, each of which contribute to the net shift on the energy of a given state. (ii) Given the distinct number-dependent transition frequencies for the Kerr oscillator, the regime for validity of the perturbative diagonalization now depends on the number of excitations, i.e. $g_{p}/|\Delta_{p}(n_{b})| < 1$, where $\Delta_{p}(n_{b}) = {\rm min}\{\Omega_{\pm} (n_{b}) \pm \omega_{p} \}$.

-It is worth noting that we develop the perturbation series with $g_{p}/|\Delta_{p}(n_{b})|$ as the small parameter.
-This is a crucial improvement over some previous analyses, which treat the Kerr term perturbatively \cite{Nigg2012,Didier2018}, since now the shifts calculated using Eq.~(\ref{eqn:FirstOrderDispersiveShift}) hold for any value of anharmonicity $K$.
-To elucidate this aspect, we present the detailed profile of calculated shift $\chi_{p}^{(2)}(0;1)$ on the transition frequency corresponding to the lowest two levels of the Kerr resonator (the `transmon' limit \cite{Bourassa2012}).
-We specifically focus on two distinct regimes based on the magnitude of the $K$ relative to the detuning $\Omega_{-}(0) $; in both cases we assume weak anharmonicity, i.e. $K<\omega_{a,b}$.
+\end{widetext} where $\Omega_{\pm}(n_{b}) = \langle n_{b}|\hat{\Omega}_{\pm}[\hat{n}_{b}]|n_{b}\rangle$ denotes the number-dependent sum and difference frequencies for the system of coupled oscillators.
+Several observations are in order: \begin{enumerate}[(i)] \itemsep=0pt \item The expression for the shift in Eq.~(\ref{eqn:FirstOrderDispersiveShift}) involves eight terms as compared to the two terms in Eq.~(\ref{eqn:QubitDispersiveShift}) for the two-level qubit case; this is because each state $|n_{b}\rangle$ is coupled to neighboring states $|n_{b} \pm 1\rangle$, each of which contribute to the net shift on the energy of a given state. \item Given the distinct number-dependent transition frequencies for the Kerr oscillator, the regime for validity of the perturbative diagonalization now depends on the number of excitations, i.e. $g_{p}/|\Delta_{p}(n_{b})| < 1$, where $\Delta_{p}(n_{b}) = {\rm min}\{\Omega_{\pm} (n_{b}) \pm \omega_{p} \}$. \item We develop the perturbation series with $g_{p}/|\Delta_{p}(n_{b})|$ as the small parameter.
+This is a crucial improvement over some previous analyses, which treat the Kerr term perturbatively \cite{Nigg2012,Didier2018}, since now the shifts calculated using Eq.~(\ref{eqn:FirstOrderDispersiveShift}) hold for any value of anharmonicity $K$ relative to detuning from the parametric resonance $\Delta_{p}(n_{b})$. \end{enumerate} To elucidate the last point, Fig.~\ref{Fig:TR} shows the detailed profile of calculated $\chi_{p}^{(2)}(0;1)$ (the `transmon' limit \cite{Bourassa2012}) in two distinct regimes based on the magnitude of the $K$ relative to the detuning $\Omega_{-}(0) $; in both cases we assume weak anharmonicity s.t. $K<\omega_{a,b}$.